 For the most part, computers can’t understand natural language.
 Our programs are still line-by-line instructions telling a computer what to do — they often miss nuance and context.
 How can you explain sarcasm to a machine?

+In the area of data science, NLP has its own importance.
 There’s good news though.
 There’s been some important breakthroughs in natural language processing (NLP), the domain where researchers try to teach computers human language.